Baseball's Sad Lexicon by Franklin Pierce Adams

 "Tinker to Evers to Chance."

-Some historians believe that Joe Tinker, Johnny Evers and Frank Chance do not belong in the hall of fame.
+Some historians believe that Joe Tinker (SS), Johnny Evers (2B), and Frank Chance (1B) should not have been inducted into the National Baseball Hall of Fame.
 Do you agree?
 Disagree?
-Share your opinion on our baseball message boards.
+Share your opinion on Baseball Fever.

 Did you know that the poem's original title was That Double Play Again?
 Franklin Pierce Adams thought the lines "weren't much good" so he made some changes, altered the title to Baseball's Sad Lexicon and six days later the version above appeared in print.
-Yet, some fans still believe it was / still is called Tinkers to Evers to Chance.
+Yet, most fans still believe it was / still is called Tinkers to Evers to Chance!